How to Remove Beer Bottle Labels: Powerful Techniques

 4. Scrub the labels: After 30 minutes, the labels should easily lift off the bottle.
 Use a scrubber, such as a sponge, steel wool, or any ideal scrubbing pad to remove the remaining labels and glue.

-5. Rinse: After scrubbing all the labels and adhesives, you need to rinse the bottles with water to eliminate the residue.
+5. Rinse: Rinse the bottles with water to eliminate the residue.
 Always use clean running water to rinse the bottles.

 Pros